mortonjt/jekyll-now/_posts/2020-08-04-move-that-elbo.md

 OK, so what do we do?

 One possibility is to try to simplify the problem, and make it easy enough for us to solve.
 We assume a much simpler form of the posterior distribution and try to solve for that instead.
 In other words, we introduce a variational distribution $$q(z|x)$$ and try to match it as best as we can against the posterior distribution.
-As Blei notes in his review, we want to try to minimize the following objective
+As Blei et al notes in their review, we want to try to minimize the following objective

 $$
 argmin_q \; KL(q(z|x) || p(z|x))